WHO WE ARE and What We Do:

 Leadership Team Members

-Bio: (she/her/ella) Born in Puerto Rico and raised near Baltimore, Paula Liz attended the Maryland Institute of Art where she received her BFA in Painting and MAT in Art Education.
+Bio: (she/her/ella) Born in Puerto Rico and raised near Baltimore, Paula Liz attended the Maryland Institute College of Art, where she received her BFA in Painting and MAT in Art Education.
 She believes in the power of student voice and community artivism.
 Paula Liz has over 10 years of teaching experience at public, independent, and charter schools in New York City, Austin, Washington DC, and Maryland.
 Paula Liz currently teaches Elementary art at a two-way immersion school.